 LGBTQIA+ Engagement and Capacity Building within Mallee Family Care

-Mallee family Care is undertaking a research project to help community service providers in the region better meet the needs of LGBTQIA+ people in the Mallee and surrounding cross-border communities.
+Mallee family Care is undertaking a research project to help understand the barriers for LGBTQIA+ people living in Mallee region accessing our services.

 The project is funded under the Victorian Government’s LGBTQIA+ Organisational Development Grant Program, and will engage LGBTQIA+ communities across the Mallee through consultation and tailored workforce training.